Learning Agile Quadrotor Flight in the Real World: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the European Union’s Horizon Europe Research and Innovation Programme under grant agreement No. 101120732 (AUTOASSESS) and the European Research Council (ERC) under grant agreement No. 864042 (AGILEFLIGHT).
+The authors thank Ismail Geles, Yixi Cai, and Leonard Bauersfeld for discussions and internal review.